Shawn David Nelson: Personal life

 Nelson resides in St. George, Utah, with his wife Tiffany and four children.

-Hobbies

 Nelson is an avid motorcyclist riding dirtbikes, adventure bikes, and more.
 Nelson has a passion for older classic cars and enjoys restorations, charitable donations, and giving back to the community.
 Nelson has spent most of his life mentoring and coaching fellow entrepreneurs in their businesses and also elects to invest in those he finds innovating.